-I hear a lot from friends and readers who aren’t sure whether Aulani or a Disney cruise is the best next step in their Disney travels.
-I’ve had the good fortune to try both with my young kids these last few years.
+I hear a lot from friends and readers who aren’t sure whether Aulani or a Disney Cruise is the best next step in their Disney travels.
+I’ve had the good fortune to try both on multiple occasions over the years, experiencing them with my kids at different ages and stages.

 Check out some of my introductory posts to DCL and Aulani first if you don’t know all the basics: